-Keep in mind many ships have laundry facilities, so you don’t have to plan to pack enough new outfits for each day of your trip.
+Many ships have laundry facilities, so you don’t have to plan to pack enough new outfits for each day of your trip.

-“Remember that prices will be a bit higher for items onboard than they’d be at home—just like at any resort,” says Spencer Brown of Cruise Critic.
+“Remember that prices will be a bit higher for items onboard than they’d be at home—just like at any resort,” says Spencer Brown.
 “So don’t forget to pack things like sunscreen, a first-aid kit, over-the-counter medicine.
 You never know when you’ll need them.”

 But leave your valuables at home.
 Don’t pack anything you can’t afford to lose.
 Damage or theft is a real risk on any vacation.
 For more packing tips, check out this list from Cruise Critic.

 “Staying in touch is vital for most Americans, and the major cruise lines hear your pleas for better service,” notes Stewart Chiron, a cruise industry expert known as The Cruise Guy.
-“Cruise lines, and land-based cellphone and satellite companies, are spending billions upgrading systems, and costs to cruise lines and passengers have drastically dropped over the past year.”
+“Cruise lines, and land-based cellphone and satellite companies, are spending billions upgrading systems, and costs to cruise lines and passengers have drastically dropped.”

 “Check with your cruise line before sailing about their package pricing,” he says.
 “Planning in advance can save you lots of money while staying in touch with family, friends and work.”

 If you’re traveling with laptops, tablets and smartphones, pack a power strip so you can charge everything using your cabin’s limited electrical outlets.